overture-stack/riff/README.md

 [![CircleCI](https://circleci.com/gh/overture-stack/riff.svg?style=svg)](https://circleci.com/gh/overture-stack/riff)
 [![Slack](http://slack.overture.bio/badge.svg)](http://slack.overture.bio)

-TODO: Replace with introduction

 ## Features

-TODO: Description of features

-- Include a list of
-- all the many beautiful
-- web server features
+See: https://kf-strides-riff.kidsfirstdrc.org/swagger-ui.html for API documentation

 ## Requirements

 The application can be run locally or in a docker container, the requirements for each setup are listed below.

-### EGO
+### Keycloak

-A running instance of [EGO](https://github.com/overture-stack/ego/) is required to generate the Authorization tokens and to provide the verification key.
+A running instance of [Keycloak](https://www.keycloak.org/) is required to generate the Authorization tokens and to verify the tokens.

-[EGO](https://github.com/overture-stack/ego/) can be cloned and run locally if no public server is available.
+[Keycloak](https://www.keycloak.org/) can be run locally in a docker container see [here](https://www.keycloak.org/getting-started/getting-started-docker) or you can use the QA instance.

 ### Local